mournfully/dotfiles-v2/README.md

+# dotfiles for my laptop's void-linux install
-# basically a rip off of https://github.com/ericmurphyxyz/dotfiles/ lol
+> basically a rip off of https://github.com/ericmurphyxyz/dotfiles/ lol

 I'd like to get:
 - dunst